maresb/gitlab-runner-ecr-auth-example/README.md

 # Quick start

-If we have an existing GitLab server, we can use the runner-only configuration.
+If you have an existing GitLab server, you should do the [prerequisites](#prerequisites) and then use the [runner-only configuration](#runner-only-configuration).

-If we have no existing GitLab server, we can easily run a GitLab server container.
+If you have no existing GitLab server, you can easily run a GitLab server container.
+After doing the [prerequisites](#prerequisites) you should skip to the [runner and server configuration](#runner-and-server-configuration).

-In both cases, we must configure the credentials and build the credential helpers.

 ## Prerequisites

+Regardless of whether or not we need to run a server, we must configure the credentials and build the credential helpers.

 ### Configure the credentials